Network

 • path

-• Given(val filePath: String) - for fixed file path witch are the same on every machine (eg. network drive or something like "C://Volume")
+• Given(val filePath: String) - for fixed file paths that are the same on every machine (eg. network drive or something like "C://Volume")

 • Settings(val settingsName: String = "VolumeFile") - the file path is taken from the VM parameter "-DVolumeFile=$path$" of each individual application